 - Visit Bukit Temple located on the top

-We have put together few tips and suggestions in this Bali hiking guide that you must consider while planning for and indulging in a Bali trek.
+We have put together few tips and suggestions in this Bali hiking guide that you must consider while planning for and indulging in trekking in Bali.

 - Hire only a certified guide from Mount Batur Tour Guides Association.
 Many treks in Bali appear easy, but require the assistance of a knowledgeable, experienced guide